jeju2486/GWAS-GOLD/README.md

 GCF_000568455.fas	Yes	NZ_CP007176.1	34275	88793
 ```

-Then the running code will be like:
+Usage would be as follows:

 ```ruby
 bash run_maskfasta.sh\